pluginjs/pluginjs/modules/svg-picker/README.md

+`"update"` | Gets fired when plugin has destroy `"ready"` | Gets fired when plugin has ready `"enable"` | Gets fired when plugin has enabled `"disabled"` | Disable plugin
+`"destroy"` | Gets fired when plugin has destroy `"load"` | Gets fired when plugin has load
+`"open"` | Gets fired when plugin has open
-`"update"` | Gets fired when plugin has destroy `"ready"` | Gets fired when plugin has ready `"enable"` | Gets fired when plugin has enabled `"disable"` | Gets fired when plugin has disabled `"destroy"` | Gets fired when plugin has destroy `"change"` | Gets fired when plugin has changed
+`"close"` | Gets fired when plugin has close
+`"click"` | Gets fired when plugin has click `"change"` | Gets fired when plugin has changed `"select"` | Gets fired when plugin has select `"unselect"` | Gets fired when plugin has unselect `"hide"` | Gets fired when plugin has hide

 ### Methods

-Methods are called on svgPicker instances through the svgPicker method itself.
+Methods are called on select instances through the select method itself.
 You can also save the instances to variable for further use.

 Name | Description